CopernicaMarketingSoftware/Documentation/Publisher/en/conditions-for-follow-ups.md

 Follow-ups can be set up in the [Publisher](./follow-up-manager-publisher), [Marketing Suite](./follow-up-manager-ms) or with [data-scripts](./followups-scripting).
 All of these methods support conditions to check on set-up or execution, considering the data at the specified moment.
+To add such a condition make a followup first and then add it to the finished followup.

 We distinguish between two types of conditions.
 The difference between them is when the data is evaluated: at condition activation or followup